 The SFY2023 financial analysis for Early Childhood Care and Education (ECCE) programs in Rhode Island is founded on specific assumptions and data sources.
-It should be noted that this analysis depends on information and assumptions provided by the respective departments and agencies:
+It should be noted that this analysis depends on information and assumptions provided by the respective departments and agencies.:

-- 1. Estimations for FY23: This analysis is built upon estimations for FY23, combining budgets for FY22, FY23, and in some instances, actual figures for FY23.
+- Estimations for FY23: This analysis is built upon estimations for FY23, combining budgets for FY22, FY23, and in some instances, actual figures for FY23.
 These values are indicative and subject to potential revision as departments provide updated information for FY23. - 2.
-Exclusion of Direct Head Start Recipient Funding: This analysis focuses on two funding sources for Head Start programs: federal funding for the Head Start Collaboration Office within the Department of Human Services (DHS) and state funding for additional expenses in six community-based organizations already receiving federal funds from the Administration of Children and Families.
-It excludes federal Head Start funding going directly to individual Head Start recipients in the state. - 3.
+Exclusion of Funding Sources Not Managed by the State: This analysis specifically focuses on state-managed resources within the Rhode Island early childhood system, excluding federal Head Start and Early Head Start funding that directly goes to grantees.
+Notably, the \$34.3 million federal funding for Rhode Island programs in FY22 falls outside this analysis as it is managed independently of the state.
+Other examples of excluded funding sources include private contributions, philanthropic funds, etc. - 3.
+Included Head Start Funding: Although the majority of Head Start funding goes directly to grantees and is not part of the state budget or this analysis, certain federal and state funding is integrated into this analysis.
+For instance, federal funds allocated for the Head Start Collaboration Office within DHS and state-appropriated dollars for additional expenses in six community-based organizations, already receiving federal funds, are considered.
+These dollars are overseen and distributed by the Head Start Collaboration Office under DHS. - 4.
 Allocation Assumptions for Individual Program Costs: Each department provided data on their ECCE-related expenses, but the breakdown of program-specific costs was not clearly defined.
-Program costs were estimated using percentage allocation assumptions guided by the respective departments. - 4.
+Program costs were estimated using percentage allocation assumptions guided by the respective departments. - 5.
 Staff Allocation and FTE Counts: Staff contributions to ECCE programs were determined by estimating the percentage of each staff member's time.
 This allocation accounts for the multifaceted roles of staff, with some staff members recorded at FTE counts as low as 0.1, reflecting the many duties a single FTE includes.